Jer-Wei/ESP12Board/README.md

 # ESP12Board
 KiCad PCB design for ESP12 projects board.
-This should be a 'universal' breakout board for the ESP12.
+This becomes my personal 'universal' breakout board for the ESP12.

 - As small as possible
 - Solderable by beginners